mrtoy-me/esphome-tas58xx/README.md

   That is, by default clock faults are ignored when determining if fault registers require clearing.
 To trigger clearing of fault registers on any fault condition, specify **ignore_fault: NONE**

 - **refresh_eq:** (*Optional*): valid values **AUTO** or **MANUAL**.
 Default is **AUTO**.
   This setting is not required if you are using Speaker Mediaplayer component as the default matches this use case.
 The setting is mainly intended when the Snapcast client component is used instead of Speaker Mediaplayer.
-When a Snapcast client component is configured, the BY_SWITCH setting should be used.
+When a Snapcast client component is configured, the MANUAL setting should be used.
 See information under "Activation of Mixer mode and EQ Gains" section above.

 - **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected, the clearing of the fault registers will occur at next interval.
 Defaults to 1s. **Note:** update interval cannot be reduced below 1s.

 ## Selects for Mixer Mode and EQ Mode
-Several selects can be configured to provide select dropdowns in Homeassistant.
+Several selects can be optionally configured to provide select dropdowns in Homeassistant.
-- EQ Mixer Mode allow the input mixer mode to be changed between STEREO, INVERSE_STEREO, MONO, LEFT or RIGHT (BTL)
+- EQ Mixer Mode allows the input mixer mode to be changed between STEREO, INVERSE_STEREO, MONO, LEFT or RIGHT for BTL dac mode or for dac mode PBTL between MONO, LEFT or RIGHT
 - Eq Mode Select allows changing from EQ Mode Off to the YAML configured EQ Mode.

 ```select: